LinuxSploit/GOFFMPEG/README.md

 ## Features

 - Transcode video from one format to another.
+- Remove audio from a input video file.
-- Extract audio from a video file.
+- Extract audio from a  input video file.
+- Extract video clip from a input video file.
+- Extract audio clip from a input file.
 - Concatenate multiple video files into a single video.

 ## Installation